Women, Infants and Children (WIC)

 In-person visits are available by appointment only.
 Phone service options are also available.
 Call to schedule an appointment at your local WIC office.

-The Women, Infants and Children (WIC) is a Nutrition Education Program for:
+The Women, Infants and Children (WIC) is a nutrition education program for growing families!

-- Women who are pregnant, breastfeeding, or just had a baby in the past 6 months (or pregnancy loss)
+• Are pregnant, breastfeeding, or just had a baby in the past 6 months (or pregnancy loss); or

-- Children up to 5 years of age including those cared for by mom, dad, a grandparent, foster parent, step-parent or guardian
+• Have a child or children up to 5 years of age including those cared for by mom, dad, a grandparent, foster parent, step-parent or guardian; and

-- Families with low to medium income or who receive Medi-Cal, CalWORKS or CalFresh benefits
+• Families with low-to-medium income or who receive Medi-Cal, CalWORKs or CalFresh benefits; and

 WIC Services include: